Asensado/BSCreator/README.md

 - **Directory** - to view a list of all created sheets and whether they are balanced or not
 - **Tutorial** - introduces the user to the concept of a balance sheet, and how to navigate through the program.

+## Use Case
+- Streamline balance sheet spreadsheet creation
+- Useable for bulk spreadsheet creation to be used for machine data learning
+- Make Business Management 120/Accounting 120 assignments easier

 ## Balance Sheet Details
 All concepts and accounting principles are from Business Management 120 BEBUC1200.
 ![Example Formatted Balance Sheet](https://github.com/Asensado/BSCreator/blob/ee4f64fad9569c3ddcdc8ea09a219398e2e50127/gifs/image1.jpg)
+_*Final export CSVs will not be formatted_

 The program will navigate the user to creating a balance sheet that is viewable through spreadsheet viewers such as Excel and LibreOffice.
 It'll acquire data in a questionnaire type of form and ask the user the following questions:
-- Amount of assets, liabilities, and equity Owners
+- Amount of assets, liabilities, and equity owners
 - Names of each asset, liability, and equity owner
 - Opening balances of each asset, liability, and equity owner
 - Amount of transactions for the month
 - Balances added or deducted for each asset, liability and equity owner